Reward offered for deer-maiming hunter

 Reward offered over live Oregon deer found shot with arrows

-Oregon police have increased a reward for information leading to the culprit behind at least two dear spotted wandering and shot with arrows.
+Police have increased a reward for information leading to the culprit who shot at least two deer with arrows in the US state of Oregon.

-State police say the deer, found on Friday, are "able to feed and walk around" and did not appear to suffer life-threatening injuries.
+Police say the deer are "able to feed and walk around" and have not suffered life-threatening injuries despite one deer having an arrow through its head.

-Wildlife officials are searching for the deer to remove the arrows.
+Wildlife officials are searching for the animals to remove the arrows.

-On Sunday a reward for the suspect's arrest climbed to $2,000 (£1,450) after a local hunting group pitched in.
+On Sunday a reward for the suspect's arrest climbed to $2,000 (£1,450) after a local hunting group got involved.

 Warning: Images below are graphic.

-Officials say they received a tip that "there might actually be a third deer with an arrow stuck in it".
+Oregon State Police say they received a tip on Friday that "there might actually be a third deer with an arrow stuck in it".

-Images shared by Oregon State Police showed an arrow stuck through a deer's head and another deer with an arrow protruding from its body.
+Images shared by officials showed an arrow stuck through a deer's head and another deer with an arrow protruding from its body.

 The initial reward being offered through the state's anti-poaching programme had been $500 for information involving cases of "illegal possession, killing, taking, and/or waste" of certain animals.